Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

           * `c:\obs-deps\win32`
           * `c:\obs-deps\win64`
         * If you wish to specify both 32 and 64 bit dependencies (for multi-arch building), you can use `DepsPath32` and `DepsPath64` to their respective include folders.
       * `QTDIR` (Path to Qt build base directory.
 GUI is built by default.
-Set the cmake boolean variable DISABLE_UI to TRUE if you don't want the GUI and this is no longer required.
-Can be optionally suffixed with 32 or 64 to specify target arch).
+Set the CMake boolean variable DISABLE_UI to TRUE if you don't want the GUI and this is no longer required.
+Can be optionally suffixed with 32 or 64 to specify target arch.)
         * **NOTE**: Make sure to download Qt prebuilt components for your version of MSVC (32 or 64 bit).
         * Example Qt directories you would use here if you installed Qt to D:\Qt would usually look something like this:
           * `(32bit) QTDIR=D:\Qt\5.10.1\msvc2017`